narqm/stylus/README.md

 -b BOOKMARK PARSER, --bookmark          Used for instances of erroneous values encoded
                                           in the new documents outline.
 -i ISBN, --isbn                         Optional argument to search by ISBN-10/13.
 -c ADD COVER PAGE, --change              Optional flag to search for and add a new
                                           cover page; requires ISBN to function.
 -d DROP COVER PAGE, --drop              Optional flag to drop existing cover page;
                                           requires ADD COVER PAGE to function.
 -l LOCAL IMAGE, --local                 Option to add a local image as cover page,
                                           requires the ADD COVER PAGE flag to be set.
+-m MANUAL ENTRY, --manual               Manually enter PDF metadata.
 ```

-The `author` and `isbn` fields are optional, but recommended, as the API supports both search by author and ISBN-10/13.
-But using them together isn't necessary or advisable since this could cause issues.

 Regarding the `--bookmark` argument, it's an optional flag to call the `rebuild_outline` method.
 This is to deal with string-encoding issues that can arise when `pypdf` reads PDFs with nested outlines (bookmarks).
 It will also make a noticable impact on performance, since it has to iterate through every bookmark to remove potential encoding issues.

-When inserting or replacing a cover page, the ISBN will determine where the script will try and find the image.
-For ISBN-13 it will default to the _iTunes Search API_, as they usually have higher resolution covers.
-But the selection of iBooks is severly limited, so the script may check _Google Books_ too.
-The _Google Books Static Links_ API is used for all ISBN-10's and the script will try and remove the watermark before inserting into your PDF.

 ## Example
 The following command will get the metadata for _Statistical Inference_ by George Casella.